 University of Melbourne Network of Schools

-The University of Melbourne has created a collaborative partnership for Victorian schools to learn from each other and to work together with world class researchers on strategies to improve student learning.
-The Network of Schools offers a framework for achieving your school’s goals and enhancing your teachers’ capacity."
+The University of Melbourne has created a collaborative partnership for Australian schools to learn from each other and to work together with world class researchers on strategies to improve student learning.
+The Network of Schools offers a framework for achieving your school’s goals and enhancing your teachers’ capacity.

 We invite you to join this unique network.